inkytonik/dsinfo/README.md

 definitions in all of these locations.

-Once `makeWithName` has a name for an invocation it replaces that invocation with a call of the method that was specified by its third and fourth arguments.
+Once `makeWithName` has a name for an invocation it replaces that invocation with a call of the method that was specified by its non-Context arguments.
 It passes the name first and then all of the other original arguments to the macro invocation.
 Thus, the code above is compiled as if you had written:

     object Foo {